dylanmc/cryptol/examples/ChaChaPolyCryptolIETF.md

 operations for the rounds, 16 more add operations and 16 XOR operations for protecting the plaintext.
 Section 2.3 describes the ChaCha block function as "adding the original input words".
-This implies that before starting the rounds on the ChaCha state, it is copied aside only to be added in later.
-This would be correct, but it saves a few operations to instead copy the state and do the work on the copy.
+This implies that before starting the rounds on the ChaCha state, we copy it aside, only to add it in later.
+This is correct, but we can save a few operations if we instead copy the state and do the work on the copy.
 This way, for the next block you don't need to recreate the state, but only to increment the block counter.
 This saves approximately 5.5% of the cycles.

-It is NOT RECOMMENDED to use a generic big number library such as the one in OpenSSL for the arithmetic operations in Poly1305.
+It is not recommended to use a generic big number library such as the one in OpenSSL for the arithmetic operations in Poly1305.
 Such libraries use dynamic allocation to be able to handle any-sized integer, but that flexibility comes at the expense of performance as